riosrose/pandas-challenge/README.md

 # pandas-challenge
 UCB Data Analytics-Challenge 4

-CHALLENGE PURPOSE : In this challenge, xxxxxxxxxxxxxxxxxxxxx.
+CHALLENGE PURPOSE : In this challenge, xxxxxxxxxxxxxxxxxxxxx

 # References
 The dataset used xxxxxx